orbitalquark/gtdialog/doc/01_Installation.md

 #### Mac OSX

-For GTK GCocoaDialog, [XCode][] is needed for Mac OSX as well as [jhbuild][].
+For GTK gtDialog, [XCode][] is needed for Mac OSX as well as [jhbuild][].
 After building `meta-gtk-osx-bootstrap` and `meta-gtk-osx-core`, you need to build `meta-gtk-osx-themes`.
 Note that the entire compiling process can easily take 30 minutes or more and ultimately consume nearly 1GB of disk space.
-This is pretty ridiculous for a small application like GCocoaDialog.
+This is pretty ridiculous for a small application like gtDialog.

 [XCode]: http://developer.apple.com/TOOLS/xcode/
 [jhbuild]: http://sourceforge.net/apps/trac/gtk-osx/wiki/Build